 Will the reserve price be the same as the guide price?

-Can someone else bid on my behalf if I cannot attend the Auction?
+Can someone else bid on my behalf if I cannot be available during the Auction?

-Yes, they will need to bring two forms of their original identification, together with your identification and an authority letter from yourself.
-You must inform them that if you default on the purchase they will be liable to complete the purchase.
+Yes, they will need to complete the remote bidding form and submit their identification, together with 2 forms of your identification and a signed letter of authority from yourself.
+You must inform them that if you default on the purchase they will be liable to complete the purchase themselves.
 For more information please click here.